-'Inconceivable' that Kim Jong Un wasn't aware of Otto Warmbier: ex-U.N. ambassador
+'Inconceivable' that Kim Jong Un wasn't aware of Otto Warmbier: Ex-U.N. ambassador

 Breaking News Emails

-"It is totally impossible," former Gov. Bill Richardson, D-N.M., who served as ambassador under former President Bill Clinton, told MSNBC.
+"It is totally impossible," former Gov. Bill Richardson, D-N.M., who served as ambassador in the Clinton administration, told MSNBC.
 "It is inconceivable that such a high-profile American prisoner like Otto Warmbier, that Kim Jong Un would not know."

-Trump was slammed by politicians on both sides of the aisle after absolving Kim of blame in the death of Warmbier, 22, who died days after returning to the United States following 17 months of detention in North Korea.
+Trump was slammed by politicians on both sides of the aisle after absolving Kim of blame in the death of Warmbier, 22, who died days after returning to the U.S. following 17 months of detention in North Korea.

 Following a summit with Kim, Trump said at a press conference in Hanoi, Vietnam, that it "just wasn’t to [Kim's] advantage to let that happen."
 He added: "He tells me that he didn’t know about it, and I will take him at his word."